ajvpot/cloud-gaming-on-ec2-instances/smoke/index.md

 - **Video Streaming Options**: Stream video in and out via NDI and other network video protocols, perfect for live performances and collaborative projects.
 - **Application Support**: Run industry-standard applications like TouchDesigner and ComfyUI effortlessly.

-### Why Choose RenderLab.app?

-- **Scalability**: Easily scale your resources up or down based on your project needs.
-- **Reliability**: Our infrastructure ensures your workstations are always available and performing at their best.
-- **Security**: Protect your data with our robust security measures and encryption protocols.
-- **Cost-Effective**: Pay only for what you use, making it an economical choice for freelancers and large teams alike.

 ### Smart Financial Choice

 Investing in physical GPUs for onsite use can be a significant expense.
 With **RenderLab.app**, you can avoid large upfront costs by subscribing to our service.
 This means: